How to Put Together an Info Event or Open House

 - Invite any leads you already have in the area via email or regular mail.

 - Invite teachers and counselors at the schools where you have been building relationships and encourage them to bring interested students.

-- Post these flyers and ads in the community.
+- Post flyers and ads in the community.
 You can also create your own flyer.

 - Ask your local high school counseling center and front office if the school can hang the flyers on bulletin boards around the school.